juancortez/shpeaustin/README.md

 ```
 shpeaustin/
 	config/
-		default.json 			File that holds important keys for the application
+		default.json 			File that holds data for the application
-	google_service/
-		google_calendar.js 		This script sends an API request to the SHPE Austin Google Calendar and outputs it to metadata/calendar_data.json
+	controllers/
+		*.js 					Controllers that serve all endpoints {GET, POST, DELETE, PUT} to the SHPE Austin Application
+	lib/
+		authorization.js 		A module that determines if a user is authorized to perform actions on the website
+		console.js 				Enhancements to the logging on the terminal
+		database.js 			A wrapper for the Redis database that includes retrieval, setting, and updating of data
 	metadata/
+		backup/*.json			Files that are automatically generated after database is deleted
 		announcements.json 		Contains the announcements data that populates the index.html file
-		backup.json 			File automatically generated after database is cleared
 		calendar_data.json 		Contains the calendar data that populates the index.html
+		id.json 				Contains the unique ID's of all users that have logged into the website
 		newsletter_data.json 	Contains the newsletter data that populates the index.html
 		officers.json 			Contains the officer data that populates the officers.ejs file.
 	models/